Aircloak/aircloak/air/docs/content/diffix.md

                                     (buckets)
 ```

-If the SQL query requests an aggregate (i.e. `SELECT age, count(*) FROM table GROUP BY age`), then each row returned in the answer is refered to as a *bucket* in this document.
+If the SQL query requests an aggregate (e.g. `SELECT age, count(*) FROM table GROUP BY age`), then each row returned in the answer is refered to as a *bucket* in this document.
 In this example, the count for each age would be a separate bucket.

 ## Main Pipeline

-The cloak operates query-by-query: it accepts SQL queries from the analyst (or application), parses the SQL and checks to ensure that it is allowed, potentially modifies the SQL (i.e. SQL' in the figure above), requests the appropriate data from the database, determines if answers need to be suppressed, and adds noise to unsuppressed answers before returning them to the analyst.
+The cloak operates query-by-query: it accepts SQL queries from the analyst (or application), parses the SQL and checks to ensure that it is allowed, potentially modifies the SQL (SQL' in the figure above), requests the appropriate data from the database, determines if answers need to be suppressed, and adds noise to unsuppressed answers before returning them to the analyst.

 The cloak also maintains some internal state about data in the database.
 This state is used to determine when certain limitations are necessary.
 This state is produced by querying the data, and occurs at cloak initialization as well as periodically.